 The first was when I received my call into full-time ministry.
 Notice I didn’t say when I accepted the call into full-time ministry.
 That came some months later as I was quite happy with my life at the time.
 Over these past decades I still claim that those two years before my call into full-time ministry were the happiest of my life.

 These were my ages 18 to 20 years.
 I moved 2 hours from home, went to a business school, got a nice business job before the school ended, had great room mates and then moved into a really cute small house by myself (!!) that came with a huge yard.
 I also had a nice boyfriend, a really ugly car but it was mine, and friends.
 The best part was I was involved with the youth ministry at the church down the street.
 For many reasons—probably all due to the Holy Spirit—those two years were precious for ministry.
-Even talking to some of the teens now from back then (we are now 37 years older) still reflect upon those years as the first time or the nearest time they felt the presence of God in their lives.
+Even talking to some of the teens now from back then (we are now all over 50) still reflect upon those years as the first time or the nearest time they felt the presence of God in their lives.

 One weekend I attended a singles conference and the speaker was a pastor I had heard of at a church near my family.
 My parents had just started to attend that church and recommended I hear him as this singles conference was near me.
 He was a good speaker.
 He was motivational.
 But I don’t remember what he taught that weekend.
 What I do remember—and still remember very distinctly—is the call God placed on my life that Saturday night.
 It came in the form of a detailed vision during the worship time.
 It shocked me, especially the clarity of it, but I went on with my very happy and ministry-centered life.